The Chronicles of Riddick (franchise): Riddick: Furya (TBA)

 In January 2014, Diesel announced on his Facebook page that Universal wished to develop a fourth Riddick film, again prompted by robust DVD sales of the most recent film in the series.
 In April 2016, Vin Diesel confirmed that he and writer-director David Twohy were developing a fourth Riddick movie titled The Chronicles of Riddick: Furya.
 In May 2016, he explained that production on The Chronicles of Riddick: Furya may begin in early 2017.
 In a video, Vin Diesel asked: "Are you guys excited to hear about Furya?
 Do you want to know where it all began with that dark character Riddick?".
 David Twohy confirmed that the new film would be rated R. On 21 July 2019, Diesel announced on his Instagram that he had received Twohy's script for Riddick 4: Furya.
 In May 2022, an Instagram post from Vin Diesel also suggested that pre-production has moved on to the storyboarding phase.
-Riddick: Furya, the fourth installment was announced in February 2023.
-Vin Diesel will again appear in the film and David Twohy has written the script and will direct the film.
+The film was officially announced as Riddick: Furya in February 2023 with Twohy set to write and direct, and Diesel set to reprise his role.